 RoboCop Returns has actually been in development for quite some time.
 Originally, District 9 writer/director Neill Blomkamp had been attached to a new RoboCop film for quite some time.
 The sci-fi filmmaker has found himself involved in other big franchises like Alien but none of these movies have ever managed to manifest.
 Blomkamp was announced as the director for the sequel back in July 2018, but then had to reveal he had left the project in August 2019.

 Shortly after this announcement, RoboCop Returns seemed like it was going to die on the vine.
 However, the project was saved when Little Monsters director Abe Forsythe joined the project.
-The currently listed screenwriter is Justin Rhodes (Terminator: Dark Fate), but he was the screenwriter attached to the project while Blomkamp was still the director.
+Justin Rhodes (Terminator: Dark Fate) was the screenwriter attached to the project while Blomkamp was still the director.
 Whenever there is a change in directors, it is common for the new director to take a look at the script and see if they want to make any changes or start fresh.